TheOne619Neo/task_2/README.md

-# task_2
+# GrowUp_technologies
-web application of a functional calculator
+functional calculator web application
+By Neo L Mohapi

+Run using Live Server or which ever convenient method